zhangty019/S3_DeformFDM/README.md

 [Tianyu Zhang](https://www.linkedin.com/in/tianyu-zhang-49b8231b5/), Guoxin Fang, Yuming Huang, Neelotpal Dutta, Sylvain Lefebvre, Zekai Murat Kilic, and [Charlie C.L.
 Wang](https://mewangcl.github.io/), [*ACM Transactions on Graphics (SIGGRAPH Asia 2022)*, vol.41, no.6, article no.277 (15 pages), December 2022](https://dl.acm.org/doi/10.1145/3550454.3555516)

 ## Abstract
 Multi-axis motion introduces more degrees of freedom into the process of 3D printing to enable different objectives of fabrication by accumulating materials layers upon curved layers.
 An existing challenge is how to effectively generate the curved layers satisfying multiple objectives simultaneously.
-This paper presents a general slicing framework for achieving multiple fabrication objectives including support free, strength reinforcement and surface quality.
+This paper presents a general slicing framework for achieving multiple fabrication objectives including support-free, strength reinforcement and surface quality.
 These objectives are formulated as local printing directions varied in the volume of a solid, which are achieved by computing the rotation-driven deformation for the input model.
 The height field of a deformed model is mapped into a scalar field on its original shape, the isosurfaces of which give the curved layers of multi-axis 3D printing.
 The deformation can be effectively optimized with the help of quaternion fields to achieve the fabrication objectives.
 The effectiveness of our method has been verified on a variety of models.
 [Video Link](https://www.youtube.com/watch?v=qNm1ierKuUk)

 ## Installation